 Friday: Rain showers, especially north.
 Windy.
 Highs in the upper-40s.

-Saturday: Variable clouds with a few snow showers.
-Highs in the mid 30s.
+Saturday: Morning snow likely.
+Highs in the 30s.